OISTE/repository/OWGTMCPS.md

 - Their Certificates meet all material requirements of this CPS.
 - No errors have been introduced in the Certificate information by the entities approving the Certificate Application as a result of a failure when managing the Certificate Application.
 - There are no material misrepresentations of fact in the Certificate at the entities approving the Certificate Application or issuing the Certificate.
-- Availability of revocation services (when applicable) and use of a repository conforming with theapplicable CPS in all material aspects.
+- Availability of revocation services (when applicable) and use of a repository conforming with the applicable CPS in all material aspects.

 Registration Authority commercial contracts and agreements could include additional warranties.